 Taiwan has Type A and Type B electrical outlets so be sure to bring the right power adapters for your devices.
 Electrical voltage is 110V and the standard frequency is 60Hz.

 I’m hardly an expert on Jiufen but I do hope this guide helps you plan your trip.
 I’m only sharing some of the things I learned from our time there.
 If you have any suggestions, then please feel free to leave them in the comment section below.
 You’re welcome to join our Facebook Travel Group as well.

 Thanks for stopping by and have a delicious time eating your way through Jiufen!

-These are some of the things we brought with us to Jiufen.
-If you’d like to see what other gear we use, then you can check out our “What’s in Our Backpack?” post.
-(NOTE: The following links are Amazon affiliate links.)
+These are some of the things we brought with us to Jiufen and Shifen.
+For a complete list of our gear, check out what’s inside our backpack.
+(NOTE: The following links are Amazon and other affiliate links.)

 Some of the links in this Shifen and Jiufen travel guide are affiliate links, meaning we’ll earn a small commission if you make a booking at no added cost to you.
 We only recommend products and services that we use ourselves and firmly believe in.
 We really appreciate your support as this helps us make more of these free travel guides.
 Thank you!